When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: -Calculus: Arena-Based Reachability Tracking

-\paragraph{Term Typing.} Term typing judgements are regulated by an observation filter $\flt$ that bounds maximal observable resources that can contribute to the typing.
-The variable typing rule \rulename{t1var} assigns its variable binding as the minimal qualifier.
-The function abstraction \rulename{t1abs} uses its function qualifier as the observation filter to type its body, ensuring all the resources required for function computation are captured in the function qualifier.
+\paragraph{Term Typing.} Term typing judgments are regulated by an observation filter $\flt$, which bounds maximal observable resources during typing.
+The variable typing rule \rulename{t1var} assigns the variable itself as the minimal qualifier.
+Function abstraction \rulename{t1abs} types the body under its function qualifier, argument, and self-reference as the observation filter, ensuring all the resources required for function computation are captured in the function qualifier.

 Application is divided into two cases: precise application \rulename{t1app} and growing application \rulename{t1appfr}.
 Precise application requires the argument qualifier to be fully contained in the function's domain qualifier.
-Growing application, with a freshness marker \QFresh\ in the function domain qualifier, allows the argument to reach contextually fresh resources beyond the function qualifier.
-The function domain qualifier in the growing application is overridden into the upper bound of controlled sharing, requiring that the overlap between the function qualifier and the actual argument qualifier ($p\overlap q$) lies within that bound.
+Growing application, with a freshness marker \QFresh\ in the function domain qualifier, permits the argument to reach contextually fresh resources beyond the function qualifier.
+The function domain qualifier in the growing application is overridden into the upper bound of \emph{controlled sharing}, requiring that the overlap between the function qualifier and the argument qualifier ($p\overlap q$) lies within that bound.
+Our application adheres to the same constraints in \citet{wei24}.

-The function codomain may depend on both function and argument qualifiers, supporting lightweight reachability polymorphism \cite{wei24}. \Fsub-style polymorphism is encoded by leveraging the reachability polymorphism.
-The universal type instantiation is treated as applying on a phantom argument serving as the type witness, so that rules \rulename{t1tabs}, \rulename{t1tapp}, and \rulename{t1tappfr} are structurally similar to the function abstraction and applications.
+The function codomain may depend on function and argument qualifiers by allowing the \emph{deep occurrences} of the bound variables $f$ and $x$ in the return type and qualifier, which supports lightweight reachability polymorphism \cite{wei24}. \Fsub-style polymorphism is encoded by leveraging the reachability polymorphism.
+The universal instantiation is treated as application to a phantom argument serving as the type witness, so that rules \rulename{t1tabs}, \rulename{t1tapp}, and \rulename{t1tappfr} are structurally similar to function abstraction and applications.

-\paragraph{Fresh allocation and Coallocation.} Fresh allocation \rulename{t1ref} introduces a new reference marked as fresh, conceptually creating a fresh shadow arena.
-Subsequent coallocation \rulename{t1refat} places a new reference into an existing arena, assigning a non-fresh qualifier as summarized in \Cref{tbl:allocation-form}.
-With a single reference type, reference assignment \rulename{t1put} and dereferencing \rulename{t1get} are generic.
+\paragraph{Reference Typing.} As references introduced in different forms share a single reference type, reference assignment \rulename{t1put} and dereferencing \rulename{t1get} are generic.
+Fresh allocation \rulename{t1ref} introduces a new reference marked fresh, corresponding to standard allocation in \citet{wei24}.
+The referent qualifier must be non-fresh to retain sound reachability tracking; otherwise, the same fresh referent could be bound to multiple non-aliasing variables, leading to unsoundness:

+While the inner qualifier represents the referent reachability, the outer qualifier tracks only the immediate reference reachability, as \emph{shallow reference tracking} \cite{david}.